jandelgado/rabtap/README.md

                       when the channel is closed.
  --omit-empty         don't show echanges without bindings in info command.
  --reason=REASON      reason why the connection was closed [default: closed by rabtap].
  -r, --routingkey=KEY routing key to use in publish mode.
+If omitted, routing key
+                      will be taken from message being published (see JSON message format).
  --saveto=DIR         also save messages and metadata to DIR.
  --show-default       include default exchange in output info command.
  -s, --silent         suppress message output to stdout.
+ --speed=FACTOR       Speed factor to use during publish [default: 1.0].
  --stats              include statistics in output of info command.
  -t, --type=TYPE      exchange type [default: fanout].
  --uri=URI            connect to given AQMP broker.
 If omitted, the